"Our bodies communicate to us clearly and specifically, if we are willing to listen." - Shakti Gawain

 Massage calms the nervous system, decreases muscular guarding and lessens symptom intensity so you can move more freely and better practice self-care.

 This part of treatment has the biggest, long-term impact, so it’s important to go over what you can do at home to facilitate better movement and relief whenever you need it.

 Effective symptom management happens at home and out in the world by incorporating it into your day.
 The body and mind learn and adapt best with repetition and awareness, so do some every day!

 Change doesn’t happen without a little challenge.
 It may feel awkward at first, but it shouldn’t make your symptoms worse.
 If you feel your body tensing or straining, or you feel increased pain or breath holding, back off until that feeling eases.
 To improve, it’s important that the nervous system feels safe.

-This treatment format spends more time exploring how you can move with ease, and less time with the hands-on massage.
-You may think this is a shame, but our patients are finding they get more symptom relief that actually lasts longer than when they just get a massage!
+Heather provides this treatment format that spends more time exploring how you can move with ease, and less time with the hands-on massage.
+You may think this is a shame, but her patients are finding they get more symptom relief that actually lasts longer than when they just get a massage!

 *Billable as massage therapy

 Discoveries: I want you to experience more than just temporary relief.